lupealvarado/equal-pay/README.md

 ## Project Overview

 The project involves performing data analysis using Microsoft Excel 2016.
 The analysis uses various functions, calculations, and pivot tables to evaluate employee data and create an executive summary and visualization.
-The dataset includes 12 columns of employee information, and the project requires completing a performance rating logic using columns H to L.
+The dataset includes 12 columns of employee information, and the project requires creating a performance rating logic.

 ## Steps Involved